tomaszm-web/capstone-2020/README.md

         - can patch:actor and patch:movie
         Executive Producer
         - can perform all actions
-e) Go to Users & Roles/Users and create 3 users.
+5. Go to Users & Roles/Users and create 3 users.
-f) Assign one role to each user.
+6. Assign one role to each user.

 ## Running the server